 Personal agency, well-being, balance, relationships, and growth.

 Ascend Leadership provides the platform for student growth over a broad range of academic, social and physical dimensions of learning that are critical to students’ overall success from grade 4 to graduation.

 Establishing successful habits and essential life skills within the next generation of leaders.

 What We Do

-ASLeaders set out on a new trajectory that transforms the way that they think, act and engage with the world around them using 21st Century knowledge and applied skill-sets.
+ASLeaders set out on a new trajectory that transforms the way that they think, act and engage by fostering deep personal growth and taking responsibility for the world around them using 21st Century knowledge and applied skill-sets.

 Leadership programs are varied and unique at each SWLSB school.
 Ascend Leadership provides a link to enhance the progression of learning for each program by supporting the teacher and staff member.

 ASL is an opportunity for young people to grow as leaders progressively from elementary to junior high, to senior school, and return as alumni mentors.